-Symptom Problem Solution CD-ROM, CD- RW, DVD-ROM, or DVD+RW/+R drive cannot read a disc or takes too long to Disc is upside down in the drive tray.
+Symptom Problem Solution CD-ROM, CD-RW, DVD-ROM, or Disc is upside down in the drive tray.
 Reinsert the disc with the label facing up.
+DVD+RW/+R drive cannot read a disc or takes too long to start.
 DVD drive takes longer to start because it has to determine media type being played.
 Wait at least 30 seconds to let the DVD drive determine the type of media.
-If it still does not start, read the other solutions listed in this topic. start.
+If it still does not start, read the other solutions listed in this topic.
 Disc is dirty.
 Clean the disc with a CD cleaning kit, available from most PC stores.
-Windows does not detect CD-ROM or DVD-ROM Driver program may be corrupted.
-Force the software to reinstall it by doing the following: driver.
-1 Click Start, and then click Control Panel.
-2 Click Performance and Maintenance , if it is present, and then double-click System .
+Windows does not detect CD-ROM or DVD-ROM driver.
+Driver program may be corrupted.
+Force the software to reinstall it by doing the following: 1 Click Start, and then click Control Panel.
+2 Click Performance and Maintenance, if it is present, and then double-click System.
 3 Click the Hardware tab, and then click the Device Manager button.
 4 Click the plus sign (+) next to the DVD/CD-ROM drives, and select the problem drive.
 5 Click the Action menu item, and select Uninstall.
 Click OK.
 6 Restart your PC: Click Start, click Turn Off Computer, and then click Restart.
-Cannot remove a CD or DVD disc.
-The PC is turned off.
-Turn on your PC and press the Eject button to extend the tray.